xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 19th-century liberals would speak about later on.
 John Pocock and Quentin Skinner argued that there wasn't just one meaning of liberty:

-[The contractarian tradition:]{.ul} concerned with maximising individual freedom and wealth under the condition of a political society (commonwealth)
+The contractarian tradition: concerned with maximising individual freedom and wealth under the condition of a political society (commonwealth)

-[The Roman republican tradition:]{.ul} reactivated by Macchiavelli and others, and was concerned with the freedom of the political society (republic) as a whole depending on individual virtue
+The Roman republican tradition: reactivated by Macchiavelli and others, and was concerned with the freedom of the political society (republic) as a whole depending on individual virtue